HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 | licenseManager            | 100    | 300        | 100    | 300        |
 | Total                     | 6400   | 13108      | 6400   | 13108      |

+Please follow the steps to see the small-config-values.yaml in hcl-dx-deployment helm chart

+- Download the helm chart from flexnet or harbor

+- Unpack the tgz ( hcl-dx-deployment-XXX.tgz )

+- In the unpacked folder small-config-values.yaml can be seen in this structure hcl-dx-deployment/value-samples/small-config-values.yaml

 ##### Results Overview